tajpatel58/MLOps-ZoomCamp/04-deployment/My_Notes.md

   - POST: An operation that submits data to be processed.
 Eg prediction of a datapoint.
   - DELETE: An operation that deletes a resource/data from a resource.
   - PUT: Updates a resource with new data.
-- In our Flask App, data is typically sent as a JSON and prediction is returned as JSON.
-Should use the jsonify function from Flask.
+- In our Flask App, data is typically sent as a JSON and prediction is returned as JSON, so we should use the jsonify function from Flask in our prediction function.
+    - `jsonify({"prediction" : predicted_output})`
 - CURL, can be used to send data to the endpoint.
 - CURL requires:
   - Content type of what is being sent.
   - The actual data being sent.
   - The endpoint that the request should be sent to.
+- We can use Pickle to store models, vectorizers, scalers and any further preprocessing variables needed.
+- Our Flask app is created with the Flask method, and we pass the app name into the initializer.

+    - `app = Flask("TextReviewsModel")`

+- Our predict method should be provided with a Flask decorator to tell the API how to deal with requests on this route, like below:

+    - `@app.route('/predict', methods=["POST"])`

+- We should add a debug mode incase we want to test out application locally like below.
+The debug method means that once the code is updated, the endpoint is also updated without having to restart the server.
+    - `app.run(debug=True, host="0.0.0.0", port=9696)`

+- Once we run our python script with this, the server begins to run.
+We can then use CURL to send requests with data.
+As mentioned above CURL requests need to be in a particular format:

+     - `curl -X POST "localhost:9696/predict" -H 'Content-Type: application/json' -d'
+{
+  "review": "This Chatbot is amazing"
+}'`

+- Note we can also use requests to exchange data with a web server.